Epic Mickey 2: The Power of Two: Plot

 All has been well in the Wasteland since Mickey Mouse saved it from destruction by the Shadow Blot, with the world's inhabitants beginning its restoration.
 However, a series of earthquakes have been occurring lately.
 The Mad Doctor, revealed to be still alive, arrives and claims he has reformed.
-He requests Oswald to join forces with him in order to save Wasteland from this new threat.
+He requests Oswald the Lucky Rabbit to collaborate with him in order to save Wasteland from this new threat.
 Not trusting the Mad Doctor, Gus, the leader of the Gremlins, and Ortensia, Oswald's wife, contact Mickey for assistance.
 Mickey enters Yen Sid's workshop once more and takes back the Magic Paintbrush to aid him as he returns to Wasteland.
 Oswald joins up with them in Dark Beauty Castle, explaining the Mad Doctor warned him of Blotworx, Blotlings piloting Beetleworx-like battle mechs.
 The castle begins collapsing from an earthquake, forcing them to escape while Oswald retrieves his remote en route.

 Mickey and Oswald arrive in Mean Street via the train, where Gremlin Jamface advises them to fix the disabled projector travel network via their control station in Rainbow Falls.
 They fight their way through Wasteland to accomplish this, battling various Blotworx.
-After heading to the Mad Doctor's laboratory in Disney Gulch and defeating a Blotworx dragon, they find out the projectors were intentionally sabotaged.
-Small Pete presents evidence pointing to OsTown's grumpy caretaker Gremlin Prescott, whom the heroes had earlier caught assembling a secret television device.
-The group follow him to Fort Wasteland, a fortress abandoned during the Blot's revolt, and onto the Floatyard, where they find Prescott has built a gigantic battle mech modelled after himself.
+After heading to the Mad Doctor's laboratory in Disney Gulch and defeating a Blotworx dragon, they find out the projectors were intentionally sabotaged, with evidence pointing to OsTown's grumpy caretaker Gremlin Prescott, whom the heroes had earlier caught assembling a secret television device.
+The group follow him to Fort Wasteland, an area abandoned during the Blot's revolt, and onto the Floatyard, where they find Prescott has built a gigantic battle mech modelled after himself.
 Confessing to the projectors' sabotage, he accuses Gus of never recognizing his potential and battles the heroes.

-After trapping or destroying his creation, the group try interrogating Prescott, only for Wasteland's news team and the Mad Doctor to arrive.
+After trapping or destroying his creation, the group attempts to interrogate Prescott, only for Wasteland's news team and the Mad Doctor to arrive.
 One of the Mad Doctor's Beetleworx places Prescott in a hypnotic trance, making him publicly confess to being behind the chaos – which convinces everyone except for Mickey's group.
-The Mad Doctor announces he will be building a new attraction in celebration, and Wasteland's inhabitants begin to accept him as their leader instead of Oswald, to Oswald's dismay.
+The Mad Doctor announces he will be building a new attraction in celebration and Wasteland's inhabitants begin to accept him as their leader instead of Oswald, to his dismay.